anjannath/systray/README.md

 Package systray is a cross platfrom Go library to place an icon and menu in the notification area.
-Tested on Windows 8, Mac OSX, Ubuntu 14.10 and Debian 7.6.
+Tested on Windows XP,7,10 and Linux Mint 18.3.
 ## Usage
 ```go
 func main() {